-Dr. Nichola Driver is an assistant professor in her first year at the University of Arkansas Clinton School of Public Service.
-Driver teaches Field Research Methods and Program Evaluation.
+Dr. Nichola Driver is Faculty Director for the Office of Field Service and an Assistant Professor at the Clinton School of Public Service.
+Driver teaches Field Research Methods and oversees the Practicum and IPSP experiences.

 The Clinton School Speaker Series not only enhances the education of Clinton School students, but also provides a venue for the public to engage in intellectual discussions on the issues of the day.